-What Is a Consultant Agreement?
+How to Write a Simple Consultant Agreement?

-A consultant agreement is an agreement between a consultant and a client.
+A consultant agreement is an agreement between two parties, a consultant and a client.
 A consultant is a person who is being paid because of his expertise and he helps his customers about a product or service.
 A client is a person who uses the services of the professionals or experts.
 This consultant will provide services to the client under the terms and conditions set in the agreement.

-May it be a consulting agreement, marketing agreement, sales agreement, retail agreement, or a construction agreement, it is favorable to start everything with an agreement agreed by both parties.
+May it be a consultant agreement, marketing agreement, sales agreement, retail agreement, or a construction agreement, it is favorable to start everything with an agreement agreed by both parties.
 If you are stuck at wondering where to start a consultant agreement, perhaps these steps can help you start a consultant agreement professionally.
 You can also download consulting agreement templates online.

 1. Basic Information

-List down the people or parties included in the simple contract.
+List down the people or parties included in the simple agreement.
 You should write the basic details about them like their names or address.
 If your contractor is an individual, write down his full name and location.
 If your consultant is a company, provide details about the company, like the company name and the company address.